domy-2018/rubiks/README.md

 ## TODO LIST

-7 - create the solver algorithm to solve the cube

 8 - create test cases to test the code

-9 - benchmark to benchmark solving the cube ?
+9 - benchmark to benchmark solving the cube (optional?)

 10 - documentation